How to Get Your Online Store Found on AI Search

 WooCommerce on WordPress gives you complete control over every aspect of your product data structure.
 Plugins like Rank Math and Yoast automatically generate Product, Review, FAQ, Breadcrumb, and Organization schema.
 You can add custom product attributes, build complex category taxonomies, and implement bulk optimization across thousands of products.

 The trade-off is that WooCommerce requires intentional optimization.
 A default WooCommerce installation with a basic theme and no SEO plugin produces minimal structured data.
 Add a heavy page builder and cheap hosting, and you get slow, bloated product pages that AI crawlers struggle to parse.
 The ceiling is higher, but so is the floor if you do not invest in proper configuration.
+Schedule a free 30-min call.

 Custom Builds: Unlimited Potential, Maximum Responsibility